 Simple English definitions for legal terms

-Read a random definition: captive insurance
+Read a random definition: viewer

 A patent deed is a document that is sent by the U.S. Patent and Trademark Office (USPTO) to the inventor when their patent is granted.
 It contains information about the inventor, the patent's specifications and claims, and any references to prior patents.
 However, just because someone has a patent deed does not mean their patent is still valid.
 The inventor must pay a maintenance fee to keep the patent active, or it will expire.